syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### saveCell(preventSaveEvent)
 {:#methods:savecell}

-Prevent the cellSave client-side event based on the parameter.
+We can prevent the client side cellsave event triggering by set the preventSaveEvent argument as true.

 #### Returns:
 {:#methods:returns:}